 With four of each of the above tiles, a mahjong set consists of 136 tiles.
-Sometimes mahjong sets contain further tiles: flowers, seasons, red fives or joker tiles, which are not used in riichi mahjong.
+Sometimes mahjong sets contain further tiles: flowers, seasons, red fives or joker tiles, which are not used in World Riichi Rules.

 3.4 Additional equipment